-- The Napa River is listed as impaired by nutrients, pathogens, and sedimentation/siltation.
+- i.
+The Napa River is listed as impaired by nutrients, pathogens, and sedimentation/siltation.
 The Water Board adopted a Resolution on February 12, 2014, to delist the non-tidal portion of the Napa River for nutrients (Resolution No. R2-2014-0006); - ii.
-The Napa River drains into San Pablo Bay, which is listed as impaired by chlordane, dichloro-diphenyl-trichloroethane (DDT), dieldrin, dioxin compounds, furan compounds, invasive species, mercury, polychlorinated biphenyls (PCBs), and selenium; - iii.
-Suisun Creek is listed as impaired by low dissolved oxygen and temperature;
+The Napa River drains into San Pablo Bay, which is listed as impaired by chlordane, dichloro-diphenyl-trichloroethane (DDT), dieldrin, dioxin compounds, furan compounds, invasive species, mercury, polychlorinated biphenyls (PCBs), and selenium;

-iv.
+- iii.
+Suisun Creek is listed as impaired by low dissolved oxygen and temperature; - iv.
 Suisun Creek drains into Suisun Marsh and Suisun Bay.
 Suisun Marsh is listed as impaired by mercury, nutrients, organic enrichment/low dissolved oxygen, and salinity.
-Suisun Bay is listed as impaired by chlordane, DDT, diazinon, dieldrin, dioxin compounds, furan compounds, invasive species, mercury, nickel, PCBs, polybrominated diphenyl ethers (PBDEs), and selenium.

-b.
-San Mateo County:

-- San Francisco Bay, Lower is listed as impaired by chlordane, DDT, dieldrin, Dioxin compounds, furan compounds, invasive species, mercury, PCBs, and trash; - ii.
-The Colma Creek watershed is listed as impaired by trash; - iii.
-San Mateo Creek is listed as impaired by diazinon and trash; - iv.
-San Mateo Creek, lower is listed as impaired by sediment toxicity; - v.
-Laurel Creek is listed as impaired by diazinon; - vi.
-San Francisquito Creek is listed as impaired by diazinon, sedimentation/siltation, and trash; - vii.
-Marina Lagoon, Pacific Ocean at Pacifica State/Linda Mar Beach, San Pedro Creek, Pacific Ocean at Fitzgerald Marine Reserve, San Vicente Creek, Pacific Ocean at Pillar Point Beach, Pacific Ocean at Venice Beach, and Pomponio Creek are listed as impaired by fecal indicator bacteria; - viii.
-Pilarcitos Lake and Pacific Ocean at Pillar Point are listed as impaired by mercury; - ix.
-San Gregorio Creek is listed as impaired by indicator bacteria and sedimentation/siltation; and - x.
+Suisun Bay is listed as impaired by chlordane, DDT, diazinon, dieldrin, dioxin compounds, furan compounds, invasive species, mercury, nickel, PCBs, polybrominated diphenyl ethers (PBDEs), and selenium. - b.
+San Mateo County: - i.
+San Francisco Bay, Lower is listed as impaired by chlordane, DDT, dieldrin, Dioxin compounds, furan compounds, invasive species, mercury, PCBs, and trash; - i.
+The Colma Creek watershed is listed as impaired by trash; - ii.
+San Mateo Creek is listed as impaired by diazinon and trash; - iii.
+San Mateo Creek, lower is listed as impaired by sediment toxicity; - iv.
+Laurel Creek is listed as impaired by diazinon; - v.
+San Francisquito Creek is listed as impaired by diazinon, sedimentation/siltation, and trash; - vi.
+Marina Lagoon, Pacific Ocean at Pacifica State/Linda Mar Beach, San Pedro Creek, Pacific Ocean at Fitzgerald Marine Reserve, San Vicente Creek, Pacific Ocean at Pillar Point Beach, Pacific Ocean at Venice Beach, and Pomponio Creek are listed as impaired by fecal indicator bacteria; - vii.
+Pilarcitos Lake and Pacific Ocean at Pillar Point are listed as impaired by mercury; - viii.
+San Gregorio Creek is listed as impaired by indicator bacteria; and - ix.
 The Pescadero-Butano and San Gregorio Creek watersheds are listed as impaired for sediment.
 The State Water Board approved the Pescadero and Butano Creeks Sediment TMDL Basin Plan amendment on December 11, 2018.
+On October 14, 2021, the Water Board approved Resolution No. R2-2021-0020, Supporting Implementing a Water Quality Improvement Plan to Achieve Water Quality Objectives for Sediment and Population and Community Ecology in San Gregorio Creek.